 |---|---|---|

-| Cost | Low, time-intensive | Higher, less effort |
+| Cost | Free (just the cost of postage), but time-intensive | $50–$150/month, requires less personal effort |

-| Best For | Simple errors, disciplined users | Complex cases, limited time |
+| Best For | Simple errors, motivated consumers on a budget | Complex cases, identity theft, or lack of free time |

-| Advantage | Full control, no monthly fees | Expert dispute handling |
+| Advantage | Full control of your data, no recurring fees | Expert dispute handling and legal leverage |

 Step-by-Step: How to Fix a Bad Credit Score After Debt

-1. Reduce Credit Card Utilization
+1. Reduce Credit Card Utilization Below 30%

 2. Lock In On-Time Payments

-3. Dispute Credit Report Errors
+3. Dispute Credit Report Errors Aggressively

 Frequently Asked Questions